bluesky-social/atproto/packages/plc/README.md

 To illustrate:
 `did:plc:${base32Encode(sha256(createOp)).slice(0,24)}`

-Operations are verified, ordered and made availble by the PLC server.
+Operations are verified, ordered and made available by the PLC server.

-The PLC server is contrained in it's capabilities.
+The PLC server is constrained in it's capabilities.
 The operation logs are fully self-certifying, with the exception of their ordering.

 Therefore, the PLC server's attacks are limited to: